Sometimes it just takes a little motivation to get up those hills.

 Get Stamped Along the Way

 We set up checkpoints along the way so you can get your P2P passport stamped Everyone makes a bunch of new friends, everyone has big fun, everyone gets a t-shirt and a water bottle, and everyone walks funny the next day.
-Riders start in small groups from Jensen Point Park on Vashon Island between 8 and 9 AM, on September 12 2015.
+Riders start in small groups from Jensen Point Park on Vashon Island at 7:30 am sharp, on September 10 2016.
 Pre-registered teams can start together.
 The BBQ begins at 2 PM, and goes until everyone's back.
 No one leaves hungry.

 Don't forget, this is a fun ride, not a race.
 We don't keep times, so there are only winners, no losers (this is so Vashon). .You'll burn a lot of calories (but we'll feed'em back to you) and you'll have a great time doing it.
 This hair-raiser of a fundraiser is all brought to you by the Junior & Master volunteers of the Vashon Island Rowing Club.
 Thanks so much for joining us!
 It may be the toughest ride in the Pacific Northwest but it also may be the most fun!